-COURSE CODE: PH18/5C/MMP L-T-P: 4 - 2 - 0
+COURSE CODE: PH21/5C/MMP L-T-P: 4 - 1 - 0

 - 1. Apply the underlying forces in the motion of rigid bodies. - 2.
-Analyze the gravitational laws and its application in everyday life. - 3.
+Apply the equations for the situation of different physical problems. - 3.
 Analyze the concepts of impact of colliding bodies and the related change in kinetic energies. - 4.
 Explore the fundamentals of vector calculus using Cartesian coordinates. - 5.
 Formulate the mathematical tools of matrices for the understanding of Advanced Physics.

-UNIT I: Dynamics of Rigid Bodies
+UNIT I: Matrices